No doubt about it, energy efficient buildings are high earning buildings.

 Raising Rent: According to some estimates, commercial buildings with Energy Star certifications rent for about 3% more per square foot and the difference in effective rent between energy efficient and conventional properties is about 7%.
 When sold, efficient buildings sell for as much as 16% more.
 All of these figures point to the higher value being placed on energy efficient properties, by landlords and tenants alike, meaning higher rents are not only possible but expected for these properties.

 Reducing Operating Expenses: As mentioned, the typical commercial building wastes approximately 30% of the energy its owners pay for, amounting to $57 billion annually in the U.S. There is plenty of room there for improvement.
 As the average commercial office building in the US spends an average of $2.35/sq. ft. per year on energy expenses, 30% savings translates to saving $0.71/sq. ft. per year.
 If you’ve got a 250,000 sq. ft. building, that amounts to saving $176,250/year!

 All of this adds up to a strong ROI case for energy efficiency upgrades, as the market is rewarding energy efficient buildings more so than less-efficient ones.
 Commercial building owners today need to understand that lower performing properties will are becoming less and less desired by the market and they should take steps now to keep pace with the overall shift to energy efficiency…before it is too late.

 To accurately determine the ROI of turning your building into an energy efficient one, feel free to contact me at email@example.com.

-Mark Ellsworth is the Vice President of Sales at Bractlet and has 25+ years of experience in the energy and commercial building industries.
-Mark understands customer pain points with inefficient buildings and wants to help building owners make smart energy efficient investments using the Bractlet platform.
+Frank Hartmann is the Director of Sales at Bractlet and has 20+ years of experience in the commercial real estate industry.
+Frank understands customer pain points with underperforming buildings and wants to help building owners make smart energy efficient investments using the Bractlet platform.